1Thessalonians 4:1-2

 J Vernon McGee explains "walking" observing that...

 Walking is not a balloon ascension.
 A great many people think the Christian life is some great, overwhelming experience and you take off like a rocket going out into space.
 That’s not where you live the Christian life.
 Rather, it is in your home, in your office, in the schoolroom, on the street.
 The way you get around in this life is to walk.
 You are to walk in Christ.
 God grant that you and I might be joined to Him in our daily walk.
-(McGee, J V: Thru the Bible Commentary: Thomas Nelson or Logos)
+(McGee, J V: Thru the Bible Commentary: Thomas Nelson)

 Ray Stedman illustrates the Christian's walk noting that walking...